Order to Cash software (O2C)

 What is Order to Cash software?

 The order-to-cash process begins the moment a customer places an order.
 The main part of the O2C process is complete when the order is paid for, however, there are other important steps that occur, even after payment.
 The invoicing and accounts receivable functions carried out during O2C determine the company’s cash inflows.
 Delays in collection can complicate accounts payable, payroll, potential acquisitions, and other issues related to liquidity.
 Managing a reliable and consistent O2C process shows that your organisation is professionally mature.
 To manage the process well, you need to be excellent at every aspect of business.
-Order to cash software contributes significantly to make your company more reliable and consistent and therefore more professional.
+Cash collection software contributes significantly to make your company more reliable and consistent and therefore more professional.
 With increased cash flow of up to 50% as a logical and predictable result of your efforts.
 We will highlight a number of aspects in your O2C cycle where debtor management software plays a key role.

 Credit management and scoring